stuartelimu/liverpool-bot/README.md

 # liverpool-bot

-A match commentary and news bot for Liverpool FC
+A match commentary and news bot for Liverpool F

+## Features
+Commentary of all liverpool games
+C